c2d7fa/jonasforth/README.md

     Shell> fs0:main
     Ready.
-    S" Hello, World!"
-TELL
+    : SAY-HELLO S" Hello, World!"
+TELL NEWLINE ;
+    SAY-HELLO
     Hello World!

-(Try typing in the code in `example.f` for something a little more interesting.)
+(Try typing in the code in `lib/example.f` for something a little more interesting.)

 ## Running on real hardware